sumrish/Weather-Forecast-Elixir-Api/README.md

 This is a microservice written in Elixir language and is using a third party api's for fetching the weather forecast on the basis of the city,country name as an input.

+The microservice is designed to provide beginners the idea of how elixir works in backend and how a basic rest api is created using that.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`